Understanding the problem

 Temporal timeline arranged chronologically with records linked to medical events which help in giving context to the problems

 Historical information can become overwhelming as complications persist.
 They become hidden, increasing the cognitive load for doctors to consume that patient information.
-To solve this, we created a “snapshot” of the patient’s medical history.
+To solve this, I created a “snapshot” of the patient’s medical history.
 This helps the patient and doctors to keep track of multiple conditions developed during the years.
 The holistic health record brings together providers, visits, medications, and lab results, making it easy to keep track of things.

 Patient's health history can be seen in a visually.
 Filter conditions to focus on a holistic view of the problems.